Forms or types of Square dance (or "What are these MWSD & Trad. tags?")

 This requires study, currency of skills, placing of dancers and dance events in categories or levels.
 Clubs and Classes - classes for teaching/learning and a class (level) of dancer knowledge.
 Callers for MWSD also need to know many figures to "hash" call in varying sequences which gives the dancers what they expect.
 Something quick, non-predictable, etc. My mathematician friends love this.
 Proponents of MWSD may make the point that Calling is making up a dance while "Cueing" is reminding dancers of the dance.
 Much use is made of recorded music, however a lot of the dance doesn't occur on the beat as with other forms of country dance.
 More clearly stated, it's a bout a beat not a musical phrase, which is why almost any music will do.
 Socially it is mostly couple based.

 Much of it is danced to live, phrased, music and there is little to no emphasis on "having a partner" to bring and dance with.
 The norm is to dance with anyone who is there.
 This form has never died.
 Over the years it's been a bit more hidden away or pushed aside by MUC (Modern Urban Contra dance), and MWSD however it is enjoying a resurgence with such events as Dare To Be Square.

-This piece is titled, "Explaining Traditional Squares and Contras to MWSD folks" however it may help dancers of Contra or other Contry/Country dance understand MWSD.
+This piece, titled "Explaining Traditional Squares and Contras to MWSD folks" may also help dancers of Contra or other Contry/Country dance understand MWSD